maydaychannel/openpilot9xxcivic/README.md

 - Gas interceptor
 - BrakeModule

-These all talk to each other vai BMW's original CAN bus:
+These all talk to each other via BMW's original CAN bus:

 ![Bus Topology I -K-M-P-Can-Diagnostic](https://user-images.githubusercontent.com/37126045/205412230-d4519533-0346-42c4-b3b5-591e453f1f85.jpg)